ipdor/StudyAtCoursera/Unsupervised_Learning_Recommenders_Reinforcement_Learning/Week2/Week2.md

 The two movies are very dissimilar.

 > Correct.
-Similar movies generate similar vmvm?¡¯s.
+Similar movies generate similar vm?¡¯s.

 ### 3. Which of the following neural network configurations are valid for a content based filtering application?
 Please note carefully the dimensions of the neural network indicated in the diagram.
 Check all the options that apply: